-Matt is the Conservative Member of Parliament representing Edmonton Riverbend.
-A long time resident of south Edmonton, Matt is the former Member of the Legislative Assembly and also the youngest government provincial politician prior to May 2015.
+Matt is the Conservative Member of Parliament representing Edmonton Riverbend and the current Shadow Minister of Infrastructure, Communities & Urban Affairs.
+A longtime resident of south Edmonton, Matt is the former Member of the Legislative Assembly and also the youngest government provincial politician prior to May 2015.

-During his time as MLA, Matt fought hard and was directly involved in a number of initiatives for our community, which include:
+On the local front, as an MLA, Matt fought hard and was directly involved in a number of initiatives for our community.
+Some of his initiatives included:

-- Advocated for the community to cut through red tape and push for 41st Avenue interchange to alleviate traffic on 111 Street.
+- Advocating for the community to cut through red tape and push for 41st Avenue interchange to alleviate traffic on 111 Street.

-- Relentlessly pushed for schools to meet the needs of our growing communities in our city; resulted in 8 new schools in Southwest Edmonton.
+- Relentlessly pushing for schools to meet the needs of our growing communities in our city; resulted in 8 new schools in Southwest Edmonton.

 - Focusing on keeping our community safe, Matt worked with Edmonton Police Services and Edmonton Fire Services to enhance their presence in our communities, including overseeing new fire hall in Rutherford community and police station in Windermere community.